openshiro/botdevs.ai/README.md

 # BotDevs

-BotDevs is a reverse job board for the AI/ML developers.
+BotDevs is a reverse job board for the AI developers.

 Developers can create a free profile that features their experience, skills and location.
 Hiring companies can then search the profiles and contact developers through the platform about jobs.

 It is being built around [our core values](https://botdevs.ai/about):

-- Championing **all** AI/ML developers and their work
+- Championing **all** AI developers and their work
 - Operating with trust, integrity and open transparency
 - Working to help create safe AI that benefits all